 The former CIA operative has no political experience, but “somehow,” Brat says, “she’s getting millions of dollars out of thin air.”
 This is proof for Brat that Spanberger has “associations with the establishment side.”
 She might seem an attractive candidate for a party counting on suburban women to turn out in large numbers in districts like Virginia’s seventh, but a scandal involving Spanberger’s past employment at the Islamic Saudi Academy in Alexandria, Va., which Chuck Schumer once called a “breeding ground for anti-American sentiment,” has dogged her campaign.
 Her proposals come mostly from the party playbook; tellingly, though, she says she’ll work with the GOP on immigration.
 The two have sparred over health care: Brat says she supports Medicare for All, Spanberger says Brat wants to gut protections for people with preexisting conditions.
 But the heart of Brat’s message is clear: “Who’s the outsider?”

 Who indeed.
-Brat’s message that “the elites have taken over” and his recognition that support for both Bernie Sanders and Donald Trump was driven by similar impulses certainly puts him outside the now-battered neoliberal consensus of the 1990s and 2000s.
-His steadfast calls to reduce the national debt increasingly put him outside the GOP.
-His focus on frequently ignored principles such as localism and the constitutional role of a representative put him outside the norm of contemporary American politics.
-But Spanberger’s party insists that Democrats in districts like this one, currently outside the halls of power, are ordained to deliver ordinary people from the yoke of Republican rule.
+Brat’s message that “the elites have taken over” and his recognition that support for both Bernie Sanders and Donald Trump was driven by similar impulses certainly puts him outside the now-battered neoliberal consensus of the 1990s and 2000s, but his focus on the debt constrains the political alternatives he might offer.
+His focus on localism and the constitutional role of a representative is at loggerheads with Spanberger’s argument that Democrats in districts like this one, currently outside the halls of power, are ordained to deliver ordinary people from the yoke of Republican rule.

 The race in Virginia’s seventh won’t settle any of this.
 What it will settle is who voters in Orange, Culpeper, Goochland, Louisa, Nottoway, Amelia, Powhatan, and Henrico Counties — voters who pay attention in varying degrees to local, state, and national matters — want to be their representative.
 And that’s the way Dave Brat, who is more interested in the interests of suburban Virginia and The Federalist Papers than in glib statements about the populist moment or the blue wave, likes it.